 First Time Visitors Ultimate Guide: Where to Stay in Kyoto and Hiroshima

 Planning your first trip to Japan can be both exciting and overwhelming, especially when it comes to choosing the perfect places to stay.
-Visiting Japan is a culture shock, but in the best way.
-There are so many unique and fun experiences in Japan.
 The challenge is navigating the dizzying number of train lines along with the language barrier to get where you want to go.
 However, you can make things easier for yourself by staying in a central location.
-Staying in a central location helps you save time – time getting lost and time getting to restaurants and sights.
+Staying in a central location helps you save time – less time spent getting lost and more time enjoying nearby restaurants and attractions.
 There are literally thousands of hotels in Japan to choose from.
 But don’t let that analysis paralysis overwhelm you!
 This post narrows it down for you and has our recommendations for where to stay in Kyoto and Hiroshima for first time visitors.
 These are places that we personally stayed in, or considered for our trip.
 From luxury hotels to cozy guesthouses, let’s explore where to stay in Kyoto and Hiroshima, Japan for first-time visitors!

 Home Rentals or Hotels in Japan?